tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decrypt_error
-: A handshake cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message.
+: A handshake cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message or a PSK binder.

 protocol_version
 : The protocol version the peer has attempted to negotiate is